-Iida City Overview of lida City Surrounded by the Southern and Central Alps, Iida City is located in the southern part of the Ina Valley.
+Basic Information Population: About 98,000 (March, 2022) Area: 658.66km lida City Website (Japanese) www.city.iida.lg.jp lida Environmental Model City Website (Japanese) Iida City Overview of Iida City Surrounded by the Southern and Central Alps, Iida City is located in the southern part of the Ina Valley.
 Stretching north to south along the Tenryu River, it is the deepest valley in Japan with a depth of 2,700m.
 The city is blessed with a lot of nature, beautiful scenery, and a climate that has strong seasonal changes but is easy to live in.
 In the past, the city prospered as a major transportation hub between the east, west, north and south, but has developed economically and culturally in its own way.
-In preparation for the opening of the Nagano Station of the Linear Central Shinkansen in 2027, citizens, businesses, and the government are working together to create the most desirable place to live in Japan.
+In preparation for the opening of the Nagano Station of the Linear Central Shinkansen, citizens, businesses, and the government are working together to create the most desirable place to live in Japan.
+The Toyama-go (Toyama Valley) of the City was registered as a Minami-Alps Biosphere Reserve (UNESCO Eco Park) in 2014 in recognition of its rich nature and valuable traditional culture and history, including the 'Shimotsuki Festival'.
 Environmental Initiatives The city has been working on the utilization of renewable energy in the region since 1914, with the establishment of a small hydroelectric power generation by local residents and the establishment of Japan's first electricity use union.
 In 1996, the city set its sights on becoming an 'Environmental and Cultural City.'
 In 2007, the city pledged to build a city where both people and nature flourish through the active participation and actions of citizens, businesses, and the government.
 Iida City was the first city in Japan to be declared an environmental city.
 Since 2013, Iida City has been working to return profits to local communities that use renewable energy for public benefit with the introduction of the 'Sustainable Community Development through the Introduction of Renewable Energy' ordinance.
-Basic Information Population: 99,000 (March 2021) Area: 658.66km lida City Website (Japanese) www.city.iida.lg.jp

 Itabashi Ward Message from the Mayor of Itabashi Ward Ken Sakamoto In 1993, Itabashi Ward declared itself as 'Ecopolis - Itabashi Environmental City'.
 Our aim is to create a city that coexists with the environment.
-In 1995 we opened the Ecopolis Center as a comprehensive educational center on recycling and the environment.
-In 1999, we established the Itabashi Ward Environmental Management System to promote the ward's own environmental activities and became the first municipality in Tokyo to obtain ISO 14001 certification.
-Furthermore, the Green Curtain program, which started in 2003 at elementary schools in the ward, is still being promoted as a measure that anyone can take against global warming.
-In addition to these efforts, we are promoting various measures to realize a sustainable society based on the 2012 Global Warming Countermeasures Action Plan through the Basic Environment Plan 2025 and the Environmental Education Promotion Plan 2025, published in 2015.
+In 1995 we opened the 'Ecopolis Center' as a comprehensive educational center on recycling and the environment.
+In 1999, we established the 'Itabashi Ward Environmental Management System' to promote the ward's own environmental activities and became the first municipality in Tokyo to obtain ISO 14001 certification.
+Furthermore, the 'Green Curtain' program, which started in 2003 at elementary schools in the ward, is still being promoted as a measure that anyone can take against global warming.
+In addition to these efforts, we recently announced the 'Zero Carbon Itabashi 2050' in January 2022, and was selected as an 'SDGs Future City' in May of the same year.